Updated info for 2019, with the original post below.

 Open from mid-May to Sept.
 4, 2017, the beach is LONG and wide and has tons of space.
 There were people playing beach volleyball, soccer, frisbee, tanning, and swimming.
 The lifeguard chairs have signs that announce which sections are under supervision and some areas are geared more towards families (in that there’s a sign that says “family area”).

 It was nice to not see any goose poop, and the sand was clean and soft and there’s a gradual slope into the water.
 The are hundreds of picnic tables all along the treeline and on both sides of the beach are bbq areas, bathrooms, indoor and outdoor showers.
 Right in the middle is the Visitors’ Centre where you can get information about discovery activities, grab a snack, or peruse the park’s store.
-You can read about more family activities at the park HERE.
+You can read about more family activities in the park HERE.

 Near the western edge of the beach is a new playground by Jambette that features pirate and nautical-themed play equipment.
-I don’t usually expect much from a camp/beach playground except for maybe some squeaky swings and an archaic spinner, but this new playground is impressive.
+I don’t usually expect much from a camp/beach playground except maybe some squeaky swings and an archaic spinner, but this new playground is impressive.
 Lots of room for kids of all ages to climb, crawl, swing, and slide.
 Ground level activities including steering wheels, telescopes, dials, and knobs.
 There is also an accessible sand digger, seesaws, and a rope spinner.
 Climb up the tail of the whale, scale the Baobab “tree”, or cross the swinging pods.
 I love that there are details all over with lots to see and explore.

 We thought this playground was it, and it was great, but then…what amazingness is this?
 Behind the ice cream shop and closer to the road is a toddler playground!
 Score!